Questions regarding pH dynamics and adjustments.

 The ideal pH range for most hydroponic crops is between 5.5 and 6.5.

 How does pH level affect plant growth?

 pH is important because it affects availability and absorption of several of the 16 atomic elements needed for plant growth.
 Maximum absorption of these elements is found at pH readings 5.5 to 6.5.
 When pH falls below this range many of the macro elements (N, P, K) have less availability, and absorption of the micro nutrients can reach toxic levels.

 How do you change the pH?

-pH is adjusted by using an acid to lower it or an alkali to raise it.
+pH is adjusted by using an acid to lower it or a base to raise it.
 General Hydroponics' pH Down and pH Up are designed for this purpose.
-Many acids and alkalis are extremely corrosive and dangerous, so care should be used if you are not using a product labeled for hydroponic use.
+Many acids and bases are extremely corrosive and dangerous, so care should be used.

 How often should I check my pH level?

 When first starting out it is a good idea to measure the pH of your water every day, until you get a feel for your system.
 Measure your water and then add your nutrients.
 Within an hour check the pH and adjust accordingly.
 Repeat this process until pH stabilizes.
 The liquid nutrient Flora Series has special pH buffers to help maintain a desirable pH.
 It is a good idea to note how much water, nutrients and pH modifiers are needed to obtain the desired values.
 After several "start- ups" you can generally get a feel for how much acid or base to use for your situation.
 Frequently pH stays within a desirable range for a considerable time, and then rapidly rises or falls to an extreme.
 This is usually an indication of the need to do a nutrient change.
 If you are using hard water, pH has the tendency to climb above 7.5.
 Sometimes this can be neutralized with acid, though one might consider diluting with filtered water, or adding a reverse osmosis unit in an extreme case.

 How much pH Up/Down is needed per gallon?